ahl27/ahl27.github.io/_posts/2024-01-05-cfortranr.md

 Wrapping subroutines in modules is generally encouraged, so that's what we've done here.
 A couple things to note:

 1. We have to use C-compatible types, which we do with the `iso_c_binding` intrinsic.
+Integer variables are marked with `integer(c_int)` (other C types are supported in ways you'd expect, e.g., `c_double`).
-2. We have to make sure the function we'll call from C is marked as `public`
+2. We have to make sure the function we'll call from C is marked as `public`.
 3. We specify that C-callable functions are bound to C using `bind(C, name="xyz")`.
 This makes the function available to C and callable as `xyz()`.

 Now we have to call it from C. This code is much shorter: